 The number beside the CVE name indicates the number of files affected in the organization.
 N/A indicates no associated CVEs.

-Click on the information icon beside CVEs (located throughout Team Edition) to view descriptions of CVE statuses.
+Click on the information icon beside CVEs (located throughout Anaconda Server) to view descriptions of CVE statuses.

 CVE labels and tabs¶